shivan42/CodeGenUnderStorIO/README.md

 * Full or relative path to the location of the generated files

 ####Example
-See [there] (https://github.com/shivan42/CodeGenUnderStorIO/tree/master/sample), to run codegen use
+See [there] (https://github.com/shivan42/CodeGenUnderStorIO/tree/master/sample).
+To run *codegen* use
 * [windows_run.bat](https://github.com/shivan42/CodeGenUnderStorIO/blob/master/sample/windows_run.bat) file for OS Windows
 * [linux_run.sh](https://github.com/shivan42/CodeGenUnderStorIO/blob/master/sample/linux_run.sh) file for OS Linux

-and don't forget look at their code to see the arguments
+And don't forget look at their code to see the arguments.

 For those who have not decided with a visual editor database structure, it is proposed to use [Visual Paradigm Community Edition](https://www.visual-paradigm.com/download/community.jsp).
 In this editor was generated schema used in the [example](https://github.com/shivan42/CodeGenUnderStorIO/tree/master/sample).